0xDBFB7/covidinator/documents/notes/Biology.md

 Tectiviridae

-: My outer lipid envelope fuses with the host, inserting the inner genome-containing protein capsid.
+*viridae: My outer lipid envelope fuses with the host, inserting the inner genome-containing protein capsid.
 Sensible.
-tectiviridae: wHaT If my lipid MeMBranE was InSide ThE caPsId? v.: no that doesn't make se-
+Tectiviridae: wHaT If my lipid MeMBranE was InSide ThE caPsId?
+*viridae: no that doesn't make se-
-tectiviridae: aaaaaaaaaHAHAHAHAHA
+Tv: aaaaaaaaaHAHAHAHAHA
-v.: you look like an idiot.
+Ov.: you look like an idiot.
 Wear your coat like everyone else.
-tectiviridae: <pouts> MY GENOME IS INSIDE A LIPID BILAYER and you can't stop meeee v.: ... someone put me in EDTA then I'll HAVE NO CAPSID AT ALL
+Tv: <pouts> MY GENOME IS INSIDE A LIPID BILAYER and you can't stop meeee v.: ... someone put me in EDTA then I'll HAVE NO CAPSID AT ALL